-- Maintain the shelter site and grounds in good condition. - Shelter staff will conduct and document daily walk arounds the shelter to check for garbage and any unauthorized campers.
-This includes the Walmart parking lot. - If unauthorized campers are identified, an outreach team will be contacted to help the campers move into shelter and relocate out of the area. - Keep the shelter site, property, landscaping, and adjacent public rights-of-way neat and free from trash and debris. - Maintain an unobtrusive, well-lit, and secure shelter site and grounds with clear walkways. - Ensure the berm is mowed and the vacant area around the berm is free of garbage.
+- Maintain the shelter site and grounds in good condition. - Shelter staff will conduct and document daily walk arounds the immediate shelter to check for garbage and any unauthorized campers. - o If unauthorized campers are identified, an outreach team will be contacted to help the campers move into shelter and relocate out of the area.

+- Keep the shelter site, property, landscaping, and adjacent public rights-of-way neat and free from trash and debris. - Maintain an unobtrusive, well-lit, and secure shelter site and grounds with clear walkways.